philippinespire/pire_lcwgs_data_processing/scripts/GenErode_wahab/README.md

 lane: L2

-LaneID is not always present in the new file name (\*.fq.gz), but it can be extracted from the old file name in the fq_raw directories for each run, including SSL.
+LaneID is not always present in the new file name (\*.fq.gz), but it can be extracted from the old file names in the fq_raw directories for each run, including SSL.
 This can be done using the `config_generode_old_new_lane.sh` script.

 readgroup_id: HJCYVCCX2:2

 Readgroup_ID is located in the first line of each \*.fq.gz file.
 Each unique sample should have the same readgroup_id in the first line of its \*.1.fq.gz and \*.2.fq.gz files.
 The readgroup_id is the text between the 3rd and 5th colon (:).

 example: `@E00558:814:HJCYVCCX2:2:1101:8410:1502 1:N:0:ACGTTACC+GAGNTACG`